fmillion-mnsu/cs406-f25/SYLLABUS.md

 If you need to miss a class, you should contact me *as early as possible* to explain your situation.
 I will make reasonable accommodations for important activities that require you to be absent from class; if your absence is significant I may offer you some make-up work and/or the option to join the class via Zoom as appropriate. **Notifying me of an absence after the fact will NOT result in an excused absence unless the circumstances are particularly extreme and warrant such an accommodation.** Such exceptions will only be made on a case-by-case basis.

-If attendance is taken during a class in which I have given you an excused absence, you will receive attendance points for that day despite being absent.
+If attendance is taken during a class in which I have given you an excused absence, *you will receive attendance points for that day despite being absent*.

 ### Grade Explanations and Appeals